genesiscardozo/genesiscardozo/README.md

 # My Portfolio

-### Hi there! ✨
+### Hello there! ✨
-I'm a Visual Designer and front-end developer trainee based in Buenos Aires, Argentina.
+I'm a Visual Designer and aspiring front-end developer based in Buenos Aires, Argentina.

-I'm currently working as a Remote Visual Designer and I Work with the marketing, sales, and production departments to create high-quality visual design solutions.
+Currently, I'm working as a Remote Visual Designer and collaborating closely with the marketing, sales, and production departments to craft high-quality visual design solutions.
+Alongside this, I'm pursuing a degree in Computer Engineering.

-Reach out: genesiscardozos@gmail.com
+Feel free to explore my Design Portfolio: https://www.behance.net/genesiscardozos Get in touch: genesiscardozos@gmail.com
 ___

 #### LANGUAGES AND TOOLS: